Cataract Surgery Canton, Alliance & Canfield, OH

 YAG Laser and Secondary Cataract (After-Cataract)

 A secondary cataract, or cataract re-growth, is a frequent occurrence after lens implant, lensectomy, or cataract surgery, and can occur within weeks after the original operation.
-This can occur even with a perfectly performed eye surgery.
-A YAG laser (Yttrium-Aluminum-Garnet) is used to open the wrinkled or fogged membrane behind the lens implant.
+This occurs even with perfectly performed cataract eye surgery.
+A YAG laser (Yttrium-Aluminum-Garnet) is used to open the wrinkled or fogged membrane behind the intraocular lens implant.
 This laser procedure takes five minutes and is painless.
 The secondary cataract will usually not recur.
-Performance of a YAG laser is more common with Multifocal implants (CustomCorrection-II).
-With CC-II the YAG may be performed prior to a focusing procedure such as LASIK, PRK, or CK.
+Performance of a YAG laser is more common with Multifocal implants (CustomCorrection MFTM).
+With CC-MFTM the YAG may be performed prior to a focusing procedure such as LASIK, PRK, or CK.
 Dr. Roholt’s practice was the first in NE Ohio to use the YAG laser.
 This treatment is NOT included in the cost of CustomCorrection™ and is billed separately to insurance or Medicare.

 Focus Defects and CustomCorrection™